petersulyok/smfc/README.md

 	hdparm -B 127 /dev/sda
 	hdparm -S 240 /dev/sda

-In file `/etc/hdparm.conf` you can specify all parameters in a persistent way:
+In file `/etc/hdparm.conf` you can specify all parameters persistently:

 	quiet